 Becoming a translator could be your ideal retirement business.

 If you have artistic skills and enjoy painting, sewing, ceramics, woodworking, or another form of artwork or craft why not turn it into a business?
 As an example, a retired man in my town creates beautiful turned wooden bowls and dishes which he sells at local craft fairs, farmer's markets, and the village mall at various times of the year.
 Another acquaintance does antique restoration from his home workshop.

 For ideas on marketing your artwork or crafts check out Etsy.
-Etsy is the online place to shop for homemade arts and craft items from around the world.
+Etsy is an online place to shop for homemade arts and craft items from around the world.
 Vendors can create an online store to market their products.

 If you have teaching experience and a desire to help students be more successful why not become a tutor?
 After retiring from teaching public school for a number of years, an associate of mine recently started her own tutoring business, which now employs several contract tutors.